 If you're planning to expand your business globally, online, China testing is something that gets easily overlooked especially if you are planning on a global reach for your business that must include China.
 Doing digital business in China requires a few more steps than usual and goes beyond simply translating content from your native language to Simplified or Traditional Chinese.
 To make a website work in China, you might even consider getting some professional help to cover the entire process for your business.

-Recent estimates show that the Chinese Internet population is about 883 million and 90% of this population access the Internet using their mobile phones.
+Recent estimates show that the Chinese Internet population grew to 1,032 million in the fourth quarter of 2021 and 90% of this population access the Internet using their mobile phones.
 What's more interesting is that 28% of these mobile users live in what's considered to be a rural part of China.

 With that information, it becomes almost imperative to make sure that your website is built for mobile access especially if you are launching an e-commerce site.
 You'd literally want your business to be in the hands of your potential market, whether it's giving them corporate information about what you do or closing a purchase with them.
 These days, responsive websites are pretty much commonplace.
 But it's essential to note that the technologies that make responsive websites elsewhere might be different when you're creating your website for China.